Children (0-12 years) Equipment

 - specific head support and trunk support

-- backrests that will angle back,
+- backrests that will angle back

-- leg rests that will allow the legs to be elevated.
+- leg rests that will allow the legs to be elevated

-- ‘tilt in space’ which allows the whole seat, including the backrest to be tipped back.
+- ‘tilt in space’ which allows the whole seat, including the backrest, to be tipped back.

 All these possibilities enable a child to change position throughout the day.
 This can help with comfort and relieving pressure.

-If your child is being seen regularly, your occupational therapist (OT) or physio will assess your child’s seating needs, including at bath time.
+If your child is being seen regularly, your occupational therapist (OT) or physio will assess your child’s seating needs.
+This includes at bath time.
 They will take into account your child’s muscle strength and any breathing difficulties.
-If your child is not being seen regularly, but you have become concerned about their posture and seating, contact your GP or neuromuscular consultant and ask for a referral to an OT or physio.

-- Special Tomato soft-touch sitter – alternative seating for children with mild to moderate postural needs.
+- Special Tomato soft-touch sitter > – alternative seating for children with mild to moderate postural needs.
 Available in a range of sizes for children aged one through to adults.

-- Firefly GoTo Seat – supportive, lightweight and portable seat designed to provide additional upper body postural support for disabled children aged 1-8 years.
+- Firefly GoTo Seat > – supportive, lightweight and portable seat designed to provide additional upper body postural support for disabled children aged 1-8 years.

 Funding

-If your child needs specialist seating, your OT should be able to supply some seating free via the NHS or the Local Authority.
+If your child needs specialist seating, your OT should be able to supply some free via the NHS or the Local Authority.
 Usually they can only supply what is needed at the child’s main home address.
-If parents are separated or children spend a lot of time with grandparents or other relatives, more than one seating option might be good but would need to be privately funded.
-The NHS does not always fund specialist seating, but check with your OT.

 Walking Equipment

-Whether or not they are able to walk, some children may use a lightweight manual wheelchair.
-Some may need to use one most of the time; others may only need one some of the time.
-For example, it might make a difference to their enjoyment of a trip to where the flooring is smooth (like an indoor shopping centre) – that they may otherwise find too tiring to manage.
-Some children may need one as a ‘backup’ to their powerchair.
+Whether they are able to walk or not, some children may use a lightweight manual wheelchair.
+This may be for most of the time or only some of the time.
+For example, it might make a trip to an indoor shopping centre more enjoyable and less tiring.

-If your child’s OT and WS agree your child needs a manual wheelchair as a key means of indoor mobility, the NHS should provide your child with an appropriate one.
-If you prefer an option that they cannot provide but they agree it is still suitable for your child, they may be able to part fund it.
-If the manual wheelchair is to be a ‘backup’ only, it is unlikely the NHS will fund it.
+If your child’s OT and WS agree that a manual wheelchair is essential for indoor mobility, the NHS will provide one for your child.
+If you prefer an option that they cannot provide, but they agree it is still suitable, they may part fund it.

-- Go Kids Go – training and expert advice for wheelchair using children.
+- Go Kids Go > – training and expert advice for wheelchair using children.

 Due to their muscle weakness, many children with SMA need powered mobility equipment to get around at home, nursery / school, and for going out.